tango4j/tensorflow-vs-pytorch/INTRO.md

 [1.
 Dynamic Graph and Static Graph](https://github.com/tango4j/tensorflow-vs-pytorch#1-dynamic-graph-and-static-graph)

-This repository aims for comparative analysis of TensorFlow vs PyTorch, for those who want to learn TensorFlow while already familiar with PyTorch or vice versa.

 - There are a few distinct differences between Tensorflow and Pytorch when it comes to data compuation.